laroucol/matlab_MultiRun/README.md

 ### What you need:
   1. Compiled versions of DEBaM or DETIM.
   2. A valid ```input.txt``` file for said model.
-This paramter file should __not__ perform any of the optimization routines;
-     at the moment, MultiRun is pretty stupid, and won't turn this off when it generates files for the model.
-It's a good idea to set as many parameters as possible in this file to the ones you'd like them to be in any single run of the model.
+In this file, you should set all of the parameters to the one's you would like the model to use, with the exceptions of those MultiRun will change for each model run.
   3. Model inputs to go along with the model.
 See the model documentation for setting these up.
   4. A list of model parameters, combinations of which will be run by the model